dendronhq/dendron-site/vault/dendron.topic.special-notes.meeting-note.md

 ## Getting Started

-To create a meeting note, run the [[Create Meeting Note|dendron://dendron.dendron-site/dendron.ref.commands#create-meeting-note]] command
+To create a meeting note, run the [[Create Meeting Note|dendron://dendron.dendron-site/dendron.ref.commands#create-meeting-note]] command.
+We recommend you add a suffix to the meeting note to make it easier to identify